Start9Labs/documentation/site/source/developer-docs/packaging.rst

 Support
 =======
 Have a question?
 Need a hand?
 Please jump into our `Community <https://community.start9.com>`_, or our `Matrix Community Dev Channel <https://matrix.to/#/#community-dev:matrix.start9labs.com>`_.
-You can also check out our full list of :ref:`Community Channels <contact>`.
+You can also check out our full list of `Community Channels <https://start9.com/contact>`_.

 Need more details?
 Check out the :ref:`Service Packaging Specification <service-packaging-spec>`